Yukon Northern Lights Tour: 4 Days in Whitehorse

 This is a large Yukon setting designed for interpretive enjoyment as much as sightseeing.
 From the comfort of our tour vehicle, with step-in and step-out opportunities for fresh air and photographs where appropriate, you have a reasonable opportunity to look for northern species such as arctic fox, Canada lynx, wood bison, muskox, moose, and elk.
 It is a comfortable, measured way to engage with Yukon wildlife during the day.

-• Where seasonal access allows, you visit Miles Canyon, known for its dramatic water and canyon views.
+Miles Canyon: Where seasonal access allows, guests visit this dramatic stretch of the Yukon River, known for its blue-green water and canyon views.

 6. The Hunt for the Aurora.